WASdev/ci.docker.websphere-traditional/network-deployment/install/README.md

 * group(optional)[default 'was'] - group the user belongs to
 * URL(required) - URL from where the binaries are downloaded

-Dockerfile.install perform the following actions:
+Dockerfile.install perform the following action:

 1. Extracts the tar file created by Dockerfile.prereq